 Stacy upgraded her advertising and had an effective showing at a wedding show.
 She's meeting with a Pinterest bride that brought a photo of a 31" mercury vase to her and said that she wants that vase for her centerpieces.
 Stacy does rentals but doesn't own any of these vases.
 Should she just charge the bride the full purchase price since they're new or should she give her a reduced price and try to rent them again?

-It's a question that plagues many florists.
+It's a question that plagues many event professionals.
 "I have to buy some vases…now what do I charge for them?
 I don't want to charge too much, but I do want to make sure I'm getting value for them."
-For many event professionals, it's been simply a guessing game.
+For many, it's been simply a guessing game.
 For others, they ask on various forums what the industry standard is.
 Here's our suggested formula for how to determine your rental item costs.

 The Basic Formula